-Welcome to DigitalGlassware
+Welcome to DigitalGlassware™

-Over the coming weeks, this blog will show how DigitalGlassware works in real labs, under real reaction scenarios, and how it can save time and money and increase productivity.
-Whether working in a single site or at institutions across the world, DigitalGlassware is the fastest path to discovery.
+DigitalGlassware™, the innovative cloud-based digital chemistry platform from deepmatter™, brings recordability, reproducibility and shareability to your lab at every stage of the discovery process.
+Over the coming weeks, this blog will show how DigitalGlassware™ works in real labs, under real reaction scenarios, and how it can save time and money and increase productivity.
+Whether working in a single site or at institutions across the world, DigitalGlassware™ is the fastest path to discovery.

-For a quick look at the DigitalGlassware online platform follow this link, or continue reading below to find out how the platform assists chemists in the lab.
+For a quick look at the RunManager module of the DigitalGlassware™ online platform follow this link, or continue reading below to find out how the platform assists chemists in the lab.

 Meet Hannah, an academic R&D chemist in Glasgow.
 Hannah wants to perform a selective amination of an alcohol under mild conditions.
 After a literature search she came across the use of trichloromethyl ketones as unique reagents for this transformation.
 To produce the ketone, she identified a suitable alcohol oxidation reaction (Org.
 Synth.
 2018, 95, 310-327).

-First, she creates a recipe using the RecipeBuilder (rb) module.
+First, she creates a recipe using the RecipeBuilder module.
 This records every reagent, piece of equipment and procedure, step by step, in a standard shareable format.

-As Hannah carries out the reaction, the RecipeRunner (rr) tablet app prompts her at every stage, and records the precise time each step is carried out.
+As Hannah carries out the reaction, the RecipeRunner tablet app prompts her at every stage, and records the precise time each step is carried out.
 All the while, real-time data from the hardware is also being logged, showing how each process affects what is happening inside the flask.

 Future reactions can be compared to these successful runs, giving insight into the reasons for failure – or, as we will see in future posts, giving an early warning if a reaction is not proceeding as it should.